sriyogesh94/dcos-docs/1.7/development/index.md

 ### <a name="adminrouter"></a>Admin Router

 When a DC/OS Service is installed and ran on DC/OS, the service is generally deployed on a [private agent node][3].
-In order to allow users to access a running instance of the service, Admin Router can functions as a reverse proxy for the DC/OS Service.
+To allow users to access a running instance of the service, Admin Router can functions as a reverse proxy for the DC/OS Service.

 Admin Router currently supports only one reverse proxy destination.

-In order to allow Admin Router to function as a reverse proxy for the DC/OS Service one of the following methods should be used
+To allow Admin Router to function as a reverse proxy for the DC/OS Service one of the following methods should be used

 #### Framework Web UI URL